YEGAPPAN-S/task-checklist-extension/README.md

 3. Check off completed tasks by clicking the checkbox.
 4. Edit or delete tasks by using the respective options.
 5. Your tasks will be saved automatically for future reference.

-## Contributing
-We welcome contributions!
-Fork this repository, add features, and submit a pull request.